TrellixVulnTeam/AutomationChallengeCode_DYMC/README.md

 		# To run single test file -> robot testcases\invalidlogintest.robot
 		# To run single test file -> robot testcases\validlogintest.robot
 		# To run single test file -> robot testcases\shoppingcarttest.robot

+# See the Documentation folder for assumption take in respect of the testcases